From the cratered Hells of No-Man’s Land

 Next I discovered that Agnes and Leo had moved to 83 Navarre Street in Hyde Park, MA through her husband’s obituary which reads as follows: Boston Traveler Newspaper June 18, 1962.
 OBITUARIES.
 O’BRIEN–Of Hyde Park, June 17, Leo H., beloved husband of Agnes T. (Houley), father of Hugh L, George F., James R. of the Boston Police Dept., Gerard T., Stephen J; brother of John A and Jennie G. Residence 83 Navarre St., Funeral from the F.J.
 Higgins Funeral Home 4236 Washington St (Roslindale Sq).
 Wednesday June 20 at 8 AM.
 Solemn Requiem Mass in the Sacred Heart Church at 9 o’clock.
 Relatives and friends invited.
 Visiting hours 2-5 and 7-10.
 Late member of the Telephone Pioneers of American and the Alexander Graham Bell Post #299 A.L.
 Parking in rear of funeral home on Cummins highway.

 Though I could not find an obituary for Agnes, I did discover her death date of 25 June 1978, corroborated by the SSDI.
-I am not sure of her burial place, but I suspect it may be St. Joseph Cemetery in West Roxbury where at least one of her sons is buried.
+[SEE Comments.
+She is buried in St. Joseph Cemetery, West Roxbury, where her husband Leo is also buried].

 Six months after Agnes (Houley) O’Brien’s death, in November of 1978, President Jimmy Carter signed a bill that gave the “Hello Girls” their recognition as female veterans of the U.S. Army.
 It was too late for Agnes to receive the honor in person.
 I hope wherever she now rests, that a flag is placed on her grave on Memorial Day.